qbead/qbeadWebsite/content/book/book.md

 As you read, you will notice that we reference material from different lessons and adventures as we go.
 Don’t worry if you don't understand everything the first time you read a page.
 Jump around between the lessons and adventures – by moving between them, you will gain even more from each page.
 This may be a new way of learning for you and it may feel unnatural at first.
 However, it will become much more familiar and empowering as you progress.
 You’ll also be practicing a whole new way of learning - one that engineers and scientists use all the time as they solve problems and create new knowledge!

+We also provide a set of [slide decks](/slides) that educators might want to use in their lessons.

 ## Getting Started

 These pages provide the essentials to get started programming your SpinWheel.